-- A water extract of fenugreek leaves was shown to inhibit the aggregation of rabbit platelets in a concentration-dependent way that is related to some antagonistic effect on ADP.
-Nonetheless, this study was conducted with fenugreek leaves, which are not covered by T. foenum-graecummonograph (Parvizpur et al., 2006). - The uterine stimulant properties reported on pieces of guinea pig uterus (Abdo and Al-Kafawi, 1969) should be viewed in the context of its historical use as an abortifacient or for labour induction that is mentioned by Ulbricht et al, (2007).
+- A water extract of fenugreek leaves was shown to inhibit the aggregation of rabbit platelets in a concentration-dependent way that is related to some antagonistic effect on adenosine diphosphate (ADP).
+Nonetheless, this study was conducted with fenugreek leaves, which are not covered by Trigonella foenum-graecum L., semen monograph (Parvizpur et al., 2006). - The uterine stimulant properties reported on pieces of guinea pig uterus (Abdo and Al-Kafawi, 1969) should be viewed in the context of its historical use as an abortifacient or for labour induction that is mentioned by Ulbricht et al. (2007).